-Programs of study leading to the master of arts degree are offered in bioethics, communication, English, liberal studies, mathematics and statistics, psychology, religious studies, and sustainability.
-The degree is awarded to candidates who complete a minimum of 24 semester-hours of faculty-approved coursework with an average grade of B or above on all courses attempted, meet any foreign language or special skills requirement, and write an acceptable thesis (if required) for which six hours of credit toward the 30 required for graduation are allotted.
+Programs of study leading to the Master of Arts degree are offered in Bioethics, Communication, English, Liberal Studies, Mathematics and Statistics, Psychology, Religious Studies, and Sustainability.
+The degree is awarded to candidates who complete a minimum of 24 semester-hours of facultyapproved coursework with an average grade of B or above on all courses completed, meet any foreign language or special skills requirement, and write an acceptable thesis (if required) for which six hours of credit toward the 30 required for graduation are allotted.
 Students may earn additional credit for thesis research, but such hours may not be substituted for the 24 hours of coursework required.
 Some programs require more than 30 hours for graduation.
-These requirements are listed at the beginning of the program section.
+These requirements are listed in the Degree Requirements for the individual program; see the program listings elsewhere in the Bulletin.

-Residence Requirements.
-The minimum
+Residence Requirements

-residence requirement is one academic year or three summer sessions.
+The minimum residence requirement is one academic year or three summer sessions.
 The total allowable time for completion of the degree must not exceed six years.

-Course Requirements.
 At least 12 of the 24 hours in coursework (not counting thesis research) required for the degree must be in courses numbered 700 or above.
 The remaining 12 hours may be in either 600-level, 700-level, or 800-level courses.
-All of the required 24 hours of coursework must be taken for a grade, although addtional courses may be taken Pass/Fail if oered in that mode.
-Credit may be allowed for as many as six hours of graduate work transferred from another institution at the discretion of the program director and dean of the Graduate School, but the minimum residence requirement is not thereby reduced.
+All of the required 24 hours of coursework must be taken for a grade, although additional courses may be taken Pass/Fail, if offered in that mode.
+Credit may be allowed for as many as six hours of graduate work transferred from another institution at the discretion of the Program Director and Dean of the Graduate School, but the minimum residence requirement is not thereby reduced.

-Foreign Language or Special Skills Requirement.
-Some departments may require students to demonstrate a reading knowledge of an appropriate foreign language or competency in a special skill.
+Foreign Language or Special Skills Requirement

+Some programs may require students to demonstrate a reading knowledge of an appropriate foreign language or competency in one or more special skills.
 Refer to each program's statement to see if there is such a requirement and how it may be satisfied.

-Admission to Degree Candidacy.
-A student is admitted to degree candidacy by the dean of the Graduate School after recommendation by the major department.
-The student must have satisfactorily met any foreign language or special skills requirement and is expected to complete the master's degree requirements within one semester.
+Admission to Degree Candidacy

+A student is admitted to degree candidacy by the Dean of the Graduate School after recommendation by the program.
+The student must have satisfactorily met any foreign language or special skills requirement and is expected to complete the Master's degree requirements within one semester.